kiosktm/Chart.js/README.md

                      ctx.fillStyle = defaultStyle;
               }

-Most new features are documented in the forks docs section or follow the links to the fiddles to see a working example.
 ## Documentation

 You can find documentation at [chartjs.org/docs](http://www.chartjs.org/docs/).
 The markdown files that build the site are available under `/docs`.
 Please note - in some of the json examples of configuration you might notice some liquid tags - this is just for the generating the site html, please disregard.